Skip to content

 A global recession is keenly felt at Great Lakes, but God’s provision, peoples’ generosity, and good stewardship allows us to continue to serve.

-Enrollment dips below 100 for one year.
+Enrolment dips below 100 for one year.

 1996